PoweredBySAM/noble-mock/README.md

 # noble-mock

-noble-mock replicates basic APIs and behaviour's of noble.js to allow automated or manual testing without using real BLE device. it comes in two parts:
+noble-mock mimics basic API's and behaviours of noble.js to allow automated or manual testing without using real BLE device. it comes in two parts:

-noble-mock itself (lib/) - 'noble server' mock that is instantiated instead of noble on an app level virtual device (device/) - 'client' part, exposing APIs for testing. will be separated to another module at some point.
+ - noble-mock itself (lib/) - 'noble server' mock that is instantiated instead of noble on an app level
+ - virtual device (device/) - 'client' part, exposing APIs for testing. *will be separated to another module at some point.*

 communication happens over IPC channel.